CrunchyData/postgres-operator/docs/content/architecture/high-availability.md

 as a result of actions initiated by the application owner or a Cluster Administrator.
 During these voluntary disruptions Pod Disruption Budgets (PDBs) can be used to ensure that a minimum number of Pods will be running.
-The operator allows you to define a minimum number of Pods that should be available for instance sets and pgBouncer deployments in your postgrescluster.
+The operator allows you to define a minimum number of Pods that should be available for instance sets and PgBouncer deployments in your postgrescluster.
 This minimum is configured in the postgrescluster spec and will be used to create PDBs associated to a resource defined in the spec.
 For example, the following spec will create two PDBs, one for `instance1` and one for the PgBouncer deployment: